Tawhid: Theological viewpoints

 Certain theologians use the term "tawhid" in a much broader meaning to denote the totality of discussion of God, his existence and his various attributes.
 Others go yet further and use the term to ultimately represent the totality of the "principles of religion".
 In its current usage, the expressions "tawhid" or "knowledge of tawhid" are sometimes used as equivalents for the whole Kalam, Islamic theology.

-According to Sunni Islam, the orthodox understanding of theology is taken directly from the teachings of Muhammad with the understanding and methodology of his companions, sourced directly from the revealed scripture the Qur'an; being the main information source for understanding the unification of God in Islam.
+According to Sunni Islam, the orthodox understanding of theology is taken directly from the teachings of Muhammad with the understanding and methodology of his companions, sourced directly from the revealed scripture the Quran; being the main information source for understanding the unification of God in Islam.
 All Muslim authorities maintain that a true understanding of God is impossible unless he introduces himself because the fact that God is beyond the range of human vision and senses.
 Therefore, God tells people who he is by speaking through the prophets.
 According to that view, the fundamental message of all of the prophets is: "There is no god worthy of worship except Allah (avoiding the false gods as stated in Surah hud)".

 Atharism and Hanbalites

-The approach of textual interpretation in Islam is to avoid delving into theological speculation and did not employ the use of kalam.
+The approach of textual interpretation in Islam is to avoid delving into theological speculation and kalam.

 'Abdullah al-Ansari al-Herawi was a Hanbalite scholar who sought to reform sufistic interpretations in accordance with the salaf (al-salaf al-saleh).
 According to al-Herawi, tawhid consists of transcending Allah from contingent being.
 Al-Herawi distinguishes between three stage of tawhid: the first is for the common people, the second is for the privileged ones, and the third, for the privileged from among the privileged.